Estimate Time4 min

 6. Use points

-If you've been traveling less during the last 2 years, you may have some travel rewards points gathering dust.
+If the COVID-19 pandemic curtailed your traveling, you may have some travel rewards points gathering dust.
 Using them is one way to discount or fully pay for your trip.
 Many credit card reward systems give you the best value per point when they're put toward travel.
 And because you can't invest points the way you can with money, it's wise to use as many points as possible before tapping your cash.

 7. BYO food

 We've all been there—hungry at the airport or on a road trip, forced to buy overpriced snacks.
 Packing food from home can help you avoid the markup.
 Don't forget to bring an empty, reusable water bottle, especially if you're flying.
-Bottled water at airports normally costs from $2.50 to $5.8 Once you get through security, fill up at a water fountain before boarding your flight.
+Once you get through security, fill up at a water fountain before boarding your flight.

 8. Try unconventional ways to pay less for a hotel